niosh-mining/about/new_project/readme.md

 Software projects should not include any nonpublic (sensitive) information.
 Nonpublic information in this instance is any information that has not previously been published.
-Examples incude, but may not be limited to:
+Examples include, but may not be limited to:
  - Personally identifiable information (PII) or other sensitive data,
  - unpublished research data,
  - data protected by a non-disclosure or other written agreement,
  - data that may be considered trade secrets,
+ - data that describes or references security controls or protections,
  - user credentials, or
  - system-specific information (ip addresses, ports, protocols, etc.).

-If in doubt, it is probably better to exclude the information.
+If in doubt, it is better to exclude the information.
 If data need to be included, for example to enable testing, it is best to use anonymized, fictitious, or public data.

 ## Versioning